ARLBench: Flexible and Efficient Benchmarking for Hyperparameter Optimization in Reinforcement Learning: Finding Representative Benchmarking Settings

-\textbf{Selection Strategy.} Although reward scales vary drastically across environments, we lack the human expert scores~\citep{aitchison2022atari5} to normalize rewards per environment.
+\textbf{Selection Strategy.} Although reward scales vary drastically across environments, we lack the human expert scores~\citep{aitchison2022atari5} to normalize returns per environment.
 Instead, we apply a rank-based normalization method to obtain the performances $p_\lambda^e$.
 For an environment $e$, we train policies using each hyperparameter configuration $\lambda$ across 10 different random seeds and evaluate each resulting policy to obtain its mean return.
 The performance $p_\lambda^e$ of a configuration $\lambda$ is then determined by the average rank with respect to the mean return over its 10 random seeds when compared to all other configurations within the same environment $e$.
 Now, we can fit a linear model to predict the average ranks across the full set, given the ranks on the subset.
 We use the Spearman correlation coefficient $\rho_p$ as a similarity metric, leading to $d(\hat{p}^{\mathcal{E}}_\lambda,\overline{p}^{\mathcal{E}}_\lambda) := 1 - \rho_p(\hat{p}^{\mathcal{E}}_\lambda,\overline{p}^{\mathcal{E}}_\lambda)$ in Equation~\ref{eq:subset_selection}.
 Our choice of $\rho_p$ is motivated by our interest in capturing relationships between two return distributions robustly by focusing on relative rankings rather than exact values.
-Figure~\ref{fig:method_comparison_spearman} shows the Spearman correlation coefficient for the top three subsets of different sizes with confidence intervals computed using 5-fold cross-validation on the configurations.
-The results are fairly consistent for all algorithms except for very small subsets for PPO.
-Furthermore, they exhibit a high correlation to the full environment set, even when considering only a few environments.
-Based on these correlations, we select five environments for PPO and DQN from their respective full sets of 21 and 13 environments.
-The selected PPO subset shows a correlation of 0.95, while the DQN subset has a correlation of 0.92.
-For SAC, we select a subset of four environments, achieving a correlation of 0.94 with the full set of eight environments.
-Further details can be found in Figure~\ref{fig:subset} and Appendix~\ref{app:full_subsets}.
-A single training on all environments in all three subsets takes around $2.93$ GPU hours, compared to $7.12$ GPU hours for the full set of environments, where the ALE environments are limited to Atari-5 in the full set.